 Page 228 reads:

 “Svetlaya, my darling, I haven’t sent you my congratulations for the 8th of March, though nobody deserves the honor more than you.
 Actually, modesty probably holds you back from acknowledging that any special reverence is due on this occasion.
 I, on the other hand, am completely unhindered in the regard and without fear of admonishment can confess how very glad I am that the female sex exists on this earth.
 I’m full of the highest respect for you all, higher than my respect for mankind in general.
 It’s difficult to put this feeling into words if one lacks the talent since it inevitably ends up sounding like empty rhetoric, but I would like to try nonetheless, even after Nekrasov.
-Because in my life, from Flowers for Svetik17early childhood on, the good people to whom I owe the most have been women.
-I’m still tortured by the awareness that I will never be able to repay not only those who took care of me without any thought for themselves,Flowers for Lev(with the letter)like my grandmother, but also those who served as models of humanity, combining kindness with fortitude in all life’s trials, quiet wisdom with lively humor in their perception of reality, tirelessness at work with a constancy of affection.
+Because in my life, from early childhood on, the good people to whom I owe the most have been women.
+I’m still tortured by the awareness that I will never be able to repay not only those who took care of me without any thought for themselves,like my grandmother, but also those who served as models of humanity, combining kindness with fortitude in all life’s trials, quiet wisdom with lively humor in their perception of reality, tirelessness at work with a constancy of affection.

 There have been so many women in my life whose qualities I admire that no number of negative examples, either observed at first hand or reported, could change my views.
 It’s true that for every good person in the world there are several bad ones, but there is so much that is wonderful in that person that it makes up for all the bad in the others.
 I can’t think of those women – my grandmother Lidiya Konstantinovna, her sister Aunt Liza, Elizaveta Alexandrovna,uncle Nikita’s wife, Aunt Lilya, and many others without the most profound reverence.
 How much sadness Lidiya Konstantinovna endured, how many misfortunes that could have crushed her and destroyed her spiritual strength.
 How much fortitude she must have summoned to avoid succumbing to despair, to remain magnanimous and spiritually pure while keeping a clear head and continuing to support those without the strength to withstand such difficulties on their own.
 How many women there are like that!
 Women like my grandmother.
 And how much darkness there would be in the world if they did not exist!
 Sveta, do I really need to tell you that I see in you the qualities of all the finest women I have ever known.
 My darling, dear Sveta.”